 Which Linear Inequality Represents The Graph Below

 Let's dive into the world of linear inequalities and how they visually translate into graphs.
 Understanding the connection between these two concepts is fundamental in algebra and crucial for various real-world applications.
-This comprehensive guide will walk you through the process of identifying the linear inequality that corresponds to a given graph.
+This complete walkthrough will walk you through the process of identifying the linear inequality that corresponds to a given graph.

 Understanding Linear Inequalities